 One of the oldest, most prestigious academic programs of its kind in the United States, History of Science, Medicine, and Technology (HSMT) draws together faculty members in History and in Medical History and Bioethics.
 Collectively, we offer broad coverage of the field, with expertise that spans Europe, the United States, Africa, and the Caribbean, stretches from the Middle Ages to the recent past, and ranges across the physical, biological, and social sciences to medicine and technology.

-Our degree program in the History of Science, Medicine, and Technology is designed to meet the needs of the PhD. candidate, and we offer funding only to students who intend to pursue the PhD.
-However, we also welcome applications from students who wish to earn only the MA if they have external funding or are self-funded.
+Our degree program in the History of Science, Medicine, and Technology is designed to meet the needs of the PhD candidate, and we only offer funding to students who intend to pursue the PhD.
+However, we welcome applications from students who wish to earn only the MA if they have external funding.
 Students with doctoral training in one of the health professions may earn an MA in History of Medicine.
 It is also possible to earn a combined MD/PhD degree through the School of Medicine and Public Health’s Medical Scientist Training Program and the HSMT degree program.

 History of Science, Medicine, and Technology at UW–Madison is known for the strength and diversity of its areas of study and its warm, collegial environment.
 All historical aspects of science, medicine, and technology receive attention—from their internal development to their broader institutional, philosophical, religious, and literary contexts, as well as their relationships with print culture, visual culture, and material culture.
 Students and faculty regularly participate in the program’s weekly Brown Bag and monthly colloquium series, both of which provide opportunities to present work, discuss professional issues, and engage with a wide range of on-campus and outside speakers.